Wake turbulence: Measurement

 Wake turbulence can be measured using several techniques.
-Currently, ICAO recognizes two methods of measurement, sound tomography, and a high-resolution technique is Doppler lidar, a solution now commercially available.
+Currently, ICAO recognizes two methods of measurement, sound tomography, and a high-resolution technique, the Doppler lidar, a solution now commercially available.
 Techniques using optics can use the effect of turbulence on refractive index (optical turbulence) to measure the distortion of light that passes through the turbulent area and indicate the strength of that turbulence.

 Audibility

 Wake turbulence can occasionally, under the right conditions, be heard by ground observers.
 On a still day, the wake turbulence from heavy jets on landing approach can be heard as a dull roar or whistle.
 This is the strong core of the vortex.
 If the aircraft produces a weaker vortex, the breakup will sound like tearing a piece of paper.
 Often, it is first noticed some seconds after the direct noise of the passing aircraft has diminished.
 The sound then gets louder.
 Nevertheless, being highly directional, wake turbulence sound is easily perceived as originating a considerable distance behind the aircraft, its apparent source moving across the sky just as the aircraft did.
 It can persist for 30 seconds or more, continually changing timbre, sometimes with swishing and cracking notes, until it finally dies away.